Overview of Problem

 To fix Box Edit being set to Disabled:

-- Click the Name of the program that is Disabled so that it is highlighted.
+- Click the name of the program (Box Edit or Box Local Com Service) that is Disabled so that it is highlighted.

 To fix Box Edit not showing in Startup menu: